Safety is our priority

 Research Faculty Development Program

 The RFDP is a collaborative initiative of UMMS-Baystate’s Office of Faculty Affairs and Office of Research to train faculty in effective research design and grant-writing to broaden Baystate’s investigative and external funding capabilities.
 The RFDP takes place over twelve 2-hour sessions and combines didactic lectures, workshops, small group discussions, and a mentored pilot grant proposal.
 (Mentors are senior investigators from the UMMS-Baystate and UMMS Worcester campuses.)
 View a list of our current and past RFDP Scholars.
 To participate in the program, UMMS-Baystate faculty must be nominated by their Department Chair or Service Line Leader and complete an application.
-A request for applications for the 2020 RFDP will occur in the summer of 2019.
 For more information about the RFDP, email the Office of Faculty Affairs or call 413-794-9233.

 Grant Development Award Program (GDAP)